In Java, all objects are stored in the heap. They are allocated by the

 Exception in thread "main" java.lang.OutOfMemoryError: PermGen space

 Note the message: it's not referring to the application heap.
 You can run out of permgen space even when there's plenty of space in the application heap.
 Usually, it happens when you're redeploying an EAR or WAR, and simply indicates that the permgen isn't large enough to hold both the old classes and the new (the old classes are retained until all requests that used them have completed).
-This happens a lot when running a development app-server.
+This happens a lot in development, and simply means that you need to add more permgen space.

 Sometimes, however, it's not so simple.
 Leaks in the permgen happen for the